ZenarchistCode/ZenTemplate/readme.txt

 Step 9: You can delete the #WORKBENCH Setup folder out of your ZenTemplate folder now - you've set up the workbench successfully.

 MOD SETUP (DO THIS FOR EVERY NEW MOD PROJECT YOU START):
-Step 1: Clone the "ZenTemplate" folder onto your P: drive and rename the root folder to whatever mod name you want (eg. "MyFirstMod")
+Step 10: Clone the "ZenTemplate" folder onto your P: drive and rename the root folder to whatever mod name you want (eg. "MyFirstMod")
-Step 2: Run the "RENAME.bat" file in the mod's root folder and enter your mod name - eg. "MyFirstMod" - to rename all the file paths
+Step 11: Run the "RENAME.bat" file in the mod's root folder and enter your mod name - eg. "MyFirstMod" - to rename all the file paths
-Step 3: Navigate to your DayZ game directory and run "@LinkMod.bat" - type in your mod name (eg. "MyFirstMod") - enables hot-loading
+Step 12: Navigate to your DayZ game directory and run "@LinkMod.bat" - type in your mod name (eg. "MyFirstMod") - enables hot-loading
-Step 4: Pack your mod to ensure everything works - run DayZ Tools -> Addon Builder:
+Step 13: Pack your mod to ensure everything works - run DayZ Tools -> Addon Builder:
   -> Source directory: P:\MyFirstMod
   -> Destination directory: P:\@PackedMods\@MyFirstMod\addons
-  -> PACK
+  -> PACK.
+DON'T FORGET THE @ SYMBOL!!!
-Step 5: To begin editing the mod in the Workbench, navigate to P: and run "@RunWorkbench.bat" - enter your mod name (eg. "MyFirstMod")
+Step 14: To begin editing the mod in the Workbench, navigate to P: and run "@RunWorkbench.bat" - enter your mod name (eg. "MyFirstMod")
-Step 6: To test your mod with hot-loading enabled, run "#run-server-debug_hotload" and then "#join-server-debug_hotload" Step 7: To test your mod fully-packed in the .pbo, run the "_packed.bat" versions instead.
+Step 15: To test your mod with hot-loading enabled, run "#run-server-debug_hotload" and then "#join-server-debug_hotload" Step 16: To test your mod fully-packed in the .pbo, run the "_packed.bat" versions instead.
-Step 8: Don't forget to update your 3rd-party mod dependencies in the "@RunWorkbench.bat" and "#run-server-debug_hotload.bat" etc files as needed.
+Step 17: Don't forget to update your 3rd-party mod dependencies in the "@RunWorkbench.bat" and "#run-server-debug_hotload.bat" etc files as needed.

 RECOMMENDED:
 Create shortcuts to your DayZ root game folder AND DayZ client-side logs (C:\Users\YOUR_NAME\AppData\Local\DayZ) and put it in your P: drive for quick reference.